 - Enjoy food in the old town.

 Read more about things to do in Hoi An here.

 Hue may be a riverfront town but it has a lot of ancient architecture and museums and awesome places to explore around the city and places nearby.

 Here is our list of things to do in Hue Vietnam.

 - Visit the tomb of the ancient emperors.

 Read more detail about things to do in Hue here.

-Finally, in which city to choose really depends on one’s personal preference, taste, and interests.
-For people interested in museums, history, ancient temples/ruins, buildings, and the Vietnam war, then it is Hue.
+Finally, which city to choose really depends on one’s personal preference, and interests.
+For people interested in cultural things to do such as museums, history, ancient temples and ruins, buildings, and the Vietnam war, then it is Hue.

 And that’s it for now!
 I’d love to know if this guide on the Hoi An or Hue, which one should I visit has helped you.
 Let me know if you have any questions and let me know if there is more to add.